 Credit cards are still the primary method of payment online by default - both domestically and internationally.
-However recent improvements in cybersecurity technology have seen wider use abroad of ewallets and consumer accounts due to the perception of increased risk of transaction fraud with online card payments through payment gateways.
+However, preferences for payment method vary by country and geography so make sure to understand how and where purchases are being made online in your target markets.
+For example, we have seen wider use of ewallets and consumer accounts due to the perception from the local consumers of increased risk of transaction fraud with online card payments through payment gateways.

-A payment gateway is a software application set up as a part of your website (ecommerce software platform) to enable customers and other businesses to complete transactions and is responsible for authorizing and processing payments and securely delivering payments to accounts.
+A payment gateway is a software set up as a part of your website to enable customers and other businesses to complete onsite transactions and is responsible for authorizing and processing payments and securely delivering payments to accounts.
 Payment gateways require merchant accounts, whereby the gateway authorizes the payment to the merchant account, and it is recommended you contact an Online Payments eCommerce Service Provider.

-Selling through cross-border ecommerce inherently raises your fraud risk.
-All payment gateways have data encryption, however, some countries like Singapore require a second layer of data encryption software (ie: CVV2, 3D Secure) for all online transitions in order to prevent fraud.
-It is important to go with a well-known payment gateway with a strong reputation for security, as overseas consumers need to feel their payments and transactions are secure.
+Selling through cross-border ecommerce inherently raises your risks for fraud.
+It is important to go with a well-known cybersecurity service provider with a strong reputation for security, as overseas consumers need to feel their payments and transactions are secure.